|

 I did.
 There was no return address on the envelope.
 When I tore it open, I

-found a card with a picture of the Blessed Virgin Mary with golden halo
+found a card with a picture of the Blessed Virgin Mary with golden

-around her head, and on the inside was a note saying, "Thank you for your
+around her head, and on the inside was a note saying, "Thank you for

 concern.
 You'll never know how much it meant to me.
 I hope to meet you